-- analysis of the school data.

-- observations of Mathematics lessons, or parts of a lesson to assess quality of teaching and learning

-- monitoring of planning and use of resources
+- subject leader analysis of the school data. - observations of Mathematics lessons, or parts of a lesson to assess quality of teaching and learning, - monitoring of planning and use of resources, - regular work scrutinies, - informal and formal discussions with pupils.

-- work scrutiny

-- informal discussions with children

 3.4.
 Reporting to Parents